peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject<T>(
         System.Collections.Generic.IEnumerable<T> value);

+Generates a CBOR object from an enumerable set of objects.

+<b>Parameters:</b>

+ * <i>value</i>: An object that implements the IEnumerable interface.
+In the .NET version, this can be the return value of an iterator or the result of a LINQ query.

+ * &lt;T&gt;: A type convertible to CBORObject.

+<b>Returns:</b>

+A CBOR object where each element of the given enumerable object is converted to a CBOR object and copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject

     public static PeterO.Cbor.CBORObject FromObject<T>(
         System.Collections.Generic.IList<T> value);

+Generates a CBOR object from a list of objects.

+<b>Parameters:</b>

+ * <i>value</i>: An array of CBOR objects.
+Can be null.

+ * &lt;T&gt;: A type convertible to CBORObject.

+<b>Returns:</b>

+A CBOR object where each element of the given array is converted to a CBOR object and copied to a new array, or CBORObject.Null if the value is null.

 ### FromObject

     public static PeterO.Cbor.CBORObject FromObject<TKey, TValue>(
         System.Collections.Generic.IDictionary<TKey, TValue> dic);

+Generates a CBOR object from a map of objects.

+<b>Parameters:</b>

+ * <i>dic</i>: A map of CBOR objects.

+ * &lt;TKey&gt;: A type convertible to CBORObject; the type of the keys.

+ * &lt;TValue&gt;: A type convertible to CBORObject; the type of the values.

+<b>Returns:</b>

+A CBOR object where each key and value of the given map is converted to a CBOR object and copied to a new map, or CBORObject.Null if  <i>dic</i>
+ is null.

 ### FromObjectAndTag